-Mapped vegetation communities within the LSA that will be lost as a result of the proposed Grid were ranked according to their occurrence in CBA1, CBA2, ESA and ONA areas mapped by the MBSP.
+Mapped vegetation communities within the LSA that will be lost as a result of the proposed developments were ranked according to their occurrence in CBA1, CBA2, ESA and ONA areas mapped by the MBSP.
 Targets were then set for areas of natural habitat loss (i.e. loss of Disturbed Grassland, Wet and Dry Mixed Grassland, and Rocky Grassland) only.
 Loss of areas of Alien Tree Plantations, Cultivated Fields, Infrastructure and Transformed areas was not included in target setting, even if they occurred within areas mapped as CBA, since their loss is not considered a significant impact.
 Loss of areas mapped as 'Moist Grassland in the terrestrial vegetation dataset are included, since detailed wetland targets have not been set.
-The transmission line corridor width was given as 300m.

-The calculated targets for each vegetation group within the LSA, for each Project component, are summarised on Table 7-2, with a total of 16.95 ha.
+The calculated targets for each vegetation group within the LSA, for each Project component, are summarised on Table 7-3.